Loans in Japan: Loan demand

 Demand for loans in Japan is rising again.
 After a drop in 2010 and 2011 slow recovery become visible again.
 Concerning year 2014, demand grew slightly especially due to auto loan demand, which driven positive performance of entire market.
 Performance in first four months of 2014 year was driven by VAT increase that made a high demand for expensive items in order to save taxes.

 In June 2015, banking lending grew by 2.6%.
 Key drivers were regional banks, with growth 3.8% comparing to the same month last year.
 Major banks grew by 1.2%.

 Key product on Japanese market are still credit cards with current boom of contactless payments that allows faster processing of every payment at POS terminal.
 This trend moves cash payments to card/contactless payments.
 Nevertheless, Japanese attitude is stable – risk-averse.
 Japanese are using their credit cards often as free riders – repaying their balance at the end of the month.

 The 2010 Money Lending Business Act

-Due to this act, many small companies on the edge of the market went to bankruptcy.
+The 2010 act caused many small companies on the edge of the market went to bankruptcy.
 Many other were sold according to decreasing profitability of the business.
 For example, GE was selling Lake, their consumer-credit division.